 As with all national and state parks across America, it’s best to practice a “leave no trace” policy when visiting Gooseberry Falls State Park.
 Not only does this ensure a better time for other visitors, but it’s also better for the park and the environment.

 Gooseberry Falls State Park is a must-see for nature lovers, adventurers, and anyone who wants to see the beautiful Minnesota landscape.
-The drive from Minneapolis takes about three hours and the drive from Duluth is just about an hour.
-It’s worth every minute simply due to the amazing Lake Superior shoreline.
+The drive from Minneapolis takes about three hours, and the drive from Duluth is about an hour.
+It’s worth every minute simply due to the fantastic Lake Superior shoreline.